Frank Cotroni: Criminal career

 On 18 February 1971, with his lawyer Sidney Leithman at his side, Cotroni called a press conference to discuss his arrest in Mexico the previous month.
 This was the first press conference in Canada ever called by a Mafia leader, which reflected Cotroni's personality, as he was more "audacious" and less bound by the traditional rules of the Mafia as Cotroni enjoyed media attention in a way that his brothers did not.
 Cotroni made a point of stressing that his arrest in Acapulco for the possession of stolen jewelry was a case of mistaken identity.
 Cotroni did not mention that he was in Mexico to discuss setting up a pipeline for smuggling heroin into the United States and Canada.
 The scholar Steven Schneider noted that Cotroni's "reckless abandon" led to him being arrested more times than his brothers Vic and Pep had been combined.

 In 1972, Cotroni was charged with extortion.
 A Greek immigrant, Dionysus Chionis, testified that three men had entered his restaurant and told him he would have to pay $250 per week to Cotroni because otherwise, "...they would break everything and demolish the restaurant...They said they were killers and if I didn't pay they would cut off my head with a knife".
 After making three payments, Chionis was told he had to sign over half of his restaurant to Cotroni in exchange for being allowed to continue to live.
 On the second day of the trial, Chionis, who was notably nervous on the stand retracted his previous day's testimony as he maintained he could not remember if he was the victim of extortion or not.
 The judge dismissed the charges and congratulated Cotroni on "two victories on the same day".
 At the same time, Cotroni came into conflict with the Dubois brothers.
-After Cotroni's brother-in-law, Richard Desormiers, had threatened to kill a Dubois gang member inside a Dubois-owned nightclub, Claude Dubois contracted Cotroni to tell him that Desormiers had "better stop horsing around or somebody will fix his clock".
-Desormiers-whose sister Pauline was married to Cotroni-dismissed the threat.
+After Cotroni's brother-in-law, Richard Desormiers, had threatened to kill a Dubois gang member inside a Dubois-owned nightclub, Claude Dubois contacted Cotroni to tell him that Desormiers had "better stop horsing around or somebody will fix his clock".
+Desormiers, whose sister Pauline was married to Cotroni, dismissed the threat.
 On 22 July 1973, Desormiers, was gunned down in a bar.